-The guidelines for remuneration to Group Management that were adopted at the Annual General Meeting 2021 primarily entailed that remuneration to Group Management and their terms of employment should be competitive and comply with market conditions, to ensure that Securitas is able to attract and keep competent Group Management employees.
+The guidelines for remuneration to Group Management that were adopted at the Annual General Meeting 2021 are still in force.
+The guidelines entail that remuneration to Group Management and their terms of employment should be competitive and comply with market conditions, to ensure that Securitas is able to attract and keep competent Group Management employees.
 The total remuneration to Group Management should consist of a fixed basic salary, variable remuneration, pensions and other benefits.